Harrisinho17/Airbnb_Aus_Bris_DataProject/ReadME.md

 ### Revenue and Pricing Optimization
 1. **What pricing strategy can maximize revenue for different types of properties in Brisbane?**
-1. **What pricing strategy can maximize revenue for different types of properties in Brisbane?**

-2. **Which listings are underpriced or overpriced based on similar properties in the same area?**
 2. **Which listings are underpriced or overpriced based on similar properties in the same area?**

 ### Competitive Analysis
 1. **How does the performance of Brisbane’s Airbnb market compare to other major Australian cities like Sydney or Melbourne?**